 - Communicate effectively and work as part of a team

 - Search and apply for jobs online

 - Answer questions and improve self presentation for an interview

 The program is part-time, and an incentive is offered as a support service.
 Once you complete the program we will help you with your job search and continue to work with you, assessing your progress and helping with other training you might need.
 We can also help you manage other aspects of your life that may affect your job—like transportation, health care, food or housing—by connecting you to other community services.

-For more information or to sign up, contact the South Everett Job Training and Education center.
+For more information or to sign up, contact the Snohomish County Job Training and Education Center.

 ESOL Cashiering and Customer Service Program

 This program is for Level 2 English language learners who want to get a job in cashiering or customer service.

 Classes are offered at the King County Job Training and Education Center.
 For more information or to learn how to register, please contact Joseph Ntumba, email@example.com or (206) 860-5786.